 - Queens Center Mall (4.0 miles) For all your shopping cravings

 When most people think of NYC they think of Manhattan and the skyscrapers, The Empire State Building, Central Park, or the Bronx Zoo.
 All great places to visit and all within a mere 10 miles of LaGuardia but try not to limit yourself to only some of the classics.
+To avoid the stress, scheduling a car transport service ends up being the best option to get around.
 Whether you scheduled an early flight, or if you have an afternoon to kill before your flight, think about checking out the below.

 - If you’re fortunate to visit in June, The Belmont Racetrack (12 miles from the airport), hosts the annual Belmont Stakes and is an absolute jewel.
 In addition to the famous Stakes, races typically run year-round.
 The only thing you’ll need is a ticket, a nice wardrobe, and of course a taste of the famous Belmont Jewel to cool you off from a long day.
 The Belmont is one of the country’s most elite racetracks and is definitely worth the visit, especially with a larger group.

-- For the avid golfers, Douglastown Golf Course (9.7 miles from LGA) is a must visit.
+- For avid golfers, Douglastown Golf Course (9.7 miles from LGA) is a must-visit.
 Golfing is a rarity in major cities, especially New York, but a well-kept and cost-effective course in such a location must be considered a hidden gem.
-The course offers a country club experience for a fraction of the price and is jut a quick airport transfer away from LaGuardia.
+The course offers a country club experience for a fraction of the price and is just a quick airport transfer away from LaGuardia.

 - Another option is the Clearview Golf Course located right on the water and only 6 miles from Douglastown.

-The big places in “The Big City” aren’t going anywhere and with so many places left to discover its certainly worth budgeting some time on your next trip to unearth a hidden gem or two.
-Every place on the list is just a quick airport transfer away and could be explored before your flight departs.
+The big places in “The Big City” aren’t going anywhere and with so many places left to discover it’s certainly worth budgeting some time on your next trip to unearth a hidden gem or two.
+Every place on the list is just a quick luxury car ride away and could be explored before your flight departs.
 Whether you’re coming or going, be sure to allot an extra couple of hours on your next trip and check off some places that may have otherwise gone undiscovered.